 I first tasted Watermelon Pickles at one of my Mother’s elegant dinner parties.
 I was a child fascinated by what the cook was creating.
 She placed a circle of watermelon rind on a round piece of bread and topped it with goat cheese.
 It was amazing!
-It was only as an adult that I learned that Watermelon Pickles were not created in France in fancy jars; but were, in fact, both a staple of the American South and brought to Russia by German Jewish immigrants.
-It was an efficient way of preserving food and fermented food is good for stomach health.
+It was only as an adult that I learned that Watermelon Pickles were not created in France in fancy jars; but were, in fact, both a staple of the American South and Russian and Eastern European immigrants.
+It was an efficient way of preserving food and eating healthy.
+Fermented food is good for stomach health.
 It also never occurred to me that those unusual and delicious pickles could be made in a home kitchen!

-The flavor of those Watermelon Pickles has been haunting me.
-I’ve spent quite a bit of time peeling baby watermelons and pickling their rind.
+The flavor of those Watermelon Pickles had been haunting me.
+I spent quite a bit of time peeling baby watermelons and pickling their rind.
 The flavor of the pickles change depending on the vinegar or combination of vinegars you use.
 Apple cider vinegar mixed with white vinegar produces a more acidic flavor than rice vinegar mixed with white vinegar.
 I’m not really interested in the official jarring and sterilization process for the pickles.
 I’m more into the refrigerator method for pickling.
 The latter gives the pickles about a 10 day shelf life.
 If you use a small watermelon, you get a generous four cups of pickled rind- enough for a summer crowd.

 Note: I read about this refrigerator pickling method on a site called Kitchen Riffs.